scipy-lectures/scientific-python-lectures/advanced/debugging/index.rst

     You cannot name the variables the way you want.
 For instance, if in you cannot override the variables in the current frame with the same
-    name: **use different names then your local variable when typing code in the debugger**.
+    name: **use different names than your local variable when typing code in the debugger**.

 Getting help when in the debugger